Gravesend: Football

 The Stonebridge Road football ground at neighbouring Northfleet is home to Ebbsfleet United F.C., which changed its name from Gravesend and Northfleet F.C. in June 2007.
-Ebbsfleet currently plays in the National League, and the club won the FA Trophy in May 2008.
+Ebbsfleet currently plays in the National League South, and the club won the FA Trophy in May 2008.
 An agreement was reached for the MyFootballClub online community to purchase a 75% stake in the club in November 2007, and its takeover was completed early in 2008.

+Punjab United plays at the Steve Cook Stadium (Elite Venue), who are a Sikh Community club founded in 2003.
+They compete in the Isthmian League South East, after gaining promotion in 2026, from the Southern Counties East Football League.

 Cricket

 Gravesend Cricket Club (founded in 1881 when the Harkaway and Clarence Cricket Clubs amalgamated) is based at the Bat and Ball Ground on Wrotham Road, where cricket has been played since its foundation at the behest of the 6th Earl of Darnley (grandfather of the celebrated England cricketer, The Hon.
 Ivo Bligh, later 8th Earl of Darnley) in the mid 19th century.

-Rugby union
+Rugby Union

 Gravesend has two rugby union teams, Gravesend Rugby Football Club and Old Gravesendians RFC, which are situated next to each other opposite the Gravesend Grammar School.

 Old Gravesendians RFC (founded in 1929) consisted traditionally of former Gravesend Grammar School pupils.
 Prior to the forming of Old Gravesendians RFC, on leaving the Grammar School, former pupils had continued to engage in various sports through the Old Blues Association (founded in 1914).
 Owing to World War I the Old Blues Association practically went to pieces with only one annual dinner having been held in 1914.
 After the war a reunion dinner was held in 1920, the second annual dinner, which restarted the Old Blues Association activities.
 The Old Gravesendians RFC was often referred to as 'Gravesend Old Blues' in match reports.

 Old Gravesendians RFC continued to foster rugby in Gravesend during World War II by turning out a side every season.
 Since 2000 Old Gravesendians (Old G's) have reached six Kent Plate finals, winning two.
 They achieved promotion to London League rugby in 2009, but were relegated in 2009–10.
 Old G's put out three sides with the first team playing in Shepherd Neame Kent 1 during the 2018–19 season.
 The team colours are light blue and dark blue.